ekoontz/kfjc-popup-player/README.md

 # Getting Started

 You need a local web server to avoid security restrictions on [cross-domain](https://stackoverflow.com/questions/23959912/ajax-cross-origin-request-blocked-the-same-origin-policy-disallows-reading-the) AJAX requests: your browser will prevent your local modifications to the player's HTML and javascript from making requests to KFJC's audio servers.
+Running a local web server allows you to make all requests to this local web server, and this web server can then proxy requests from your browser to KFJC.

 ## nginx